 Many historical buildings and a national historical landmark are found atop Cornell’s East Hill amidst the varied terrain of the Finger Lakes region of New York.
 The beauty of glacial Cayuga Lake inspires faculty and students, its deep waters being used to air-condition campus buildings.
-Two gorges provide excellent, though officially discouraged, swimming holes, while the 2,800-acre Cornell Plantations offers the Cornell community an arboretum, botanical gardens, ponds, and walking trails.
+Though officially discouraged, two gorges provide excellent swimming holes, while the 2,800-acre Cornell Plantations offers the Cornell community an arboretum, botanical gardens, ponds, and walking trails.

 At this top-ranking and highly selective liberal arts college founded in 1866, Carleton’s 2,000 students enjoy their hilltop setting and arboretum overlooking the Cannon River.
 Students call the center of this hill the “Bald Spot” – an ice rink in winter and an ultimate frisbee field in summer.
-One of Carleton’s several historic sites is the Goodsell Observatory (pictured), built in 1877 as the largest observatory in the state of Minnesota.
+One of Carleton’s several historic sites is the Goodsell Observatory.
+It was built in 1877 as the largest observatory in the state of Minnesota.

 16. West Virginia University

 West Virginia’s downtown Morgantown campus boasts eight academic buildings on the Register of National Historic Places.
 The majestic Woodburn Hall (pictured) is the oldest building on campus and a well-known University icon.
 With the Monongahela River and National Forest located right next door, students have easy access to hiking, biking, skiing, and whitewater rafting.

 The Western Kentucky University campus offers a commanding view of the Barren River Valley from its vantage point on the hill known as College Heights.
 The campus then continues down the north, south, and west sides.
 New Deal-funded Cherry Hall, serving as the center and icon of the University, is recognized by the National Register of Historic Places.
 A historic heating plant, completed in 1927 and still in use, is also on the Register.